Ranger Jade with a group of children, directing them into the national park facility.

-There are currently over 200 Junior Ranger Programs in the National Park Service.
-In each of these parks, kids interview Rangers, complete games, and answer questions about the park and the National Park Service.
-At the end of their experience in the park, they are sworn in as Junior Rangers and receive a special certificate and official Junior Ranger badge.
+There are over 200 Junior Ranger programs across the National Park Service.
+In each park, kids can talk to Rangers, play games, and answer questions about the park.
+After completing the activities, they are sworn in as Junior Rangers and receive a special certificate and badge.

 New Orleans Jazz NHP